 When you’re looking at potential credit cards or loans, you may see a representative APR advertised.
 Given that lenders offer different interest rates based on your individual application, representative APR is an example that allows you to compare between lenders and products quickly without having to apply.
-To advertise the rate as a representative APR, the lender needs to offer the rate to at least 51% of the customers who successfully apply.

 For credit cards, representative APR is based on a credit limit of £1,200.
 It assumes you spend the full £1,200 on the first day and then pay it back in equal, regular instalments over a year without spending anything else.